AllSpark: A Multimodal Spatio-Temporal General Intelligence Model with Ten Modalities via Language as a Reference Framework: Introduction

 In other words, our contributions can be summarized as follows:

-\begin{itemize} \item We first propose a unified multimodal spatio-temporal general model, AllSpark, that successfully integrates thirteen spatio-temporal modalities into a single model. \item Inspired by the human cognitive system and linguistic philosophy, we propose the language as reference framework (LaRF), which offers a novel solution to balance cohesion and autonomy among multiple modalities.
-This principle provides a fresh approach to multimodal unification. \item We propose new approaches for designing multimodal models in the spatio-temporal domain.
-AllSpark demonstrates the potential and ability to construct a general model with large language models, thereby contributing to the shift in the research paradigm in spatio-temporal intelligence, transitioning from a modality-specific and task-specific paradigm to a general paradigm. \item Experiments indicate that AllSpark, without expert knowledge of the majority of spatio-temporal modalities and utilizing a unified structure, achieves competitive accuracy in modalities such as RGB and trajectory information compared to state-of-the-art models.
-Moreover, AllSpark shows excellent adaptability in various modalities, such as MSI, HSI, PointCloud, table, code, and graph.
+\begin{itemize} \item We first propose a unified multimodal spatio-temporal general model, AllSpark, that successfully integrates ten spatio-temporal modalities into a single model. \item Inspired by the human cognitive system and linguistic philosophy, we propose the language as reference framework (LaRF), which offers a novel solution to balance cohesion and autonomy among multiple modalities. \item Experiments indicate that AllSpark demonstrates strong few-shot learning capabilities and supports ten modalities.
 Theoretically, our proposed model has the potential for seamless extension to an arbitrary number of modalities. \end{itemize}